Microbiome Impacts Your Overall Health

 probiotics and prebiotics

-There is a growing body of evidence that suggests gut microbiota play a significant role in overall health.
-A few different types of probiotics on the market, but they all work by aiding in the growth of good bacteria.
-Prebiotics can be found mostly in foods like oatmeal or bananas, but they also come as dietary supplements.
-Researchers continue to explore the potential benefits of probiotics and prebiotics and believe that their role in overall health may be even more important than currently thought.
+A growing body of evidence suggests gut microbiota play a significant role in overall health.
+A few different types of probiotics are on the market, but they all work by aiding in the growth of good bacteria.
+Prebiotics can be found primarily in foods like oatmeal or bananas and as dietary supplements.
+Researchers continue to explore the potential benefits of probiotics and prebiotics, How Your Gut Microbiome Impacts Your Overall Health.